-Most buildings that are Brutalist in style were made in the 70’s.
-This gray, raw concrete effect is not for everyone’s tastes, but I believe there are some amazing buildings to see that capture the style in a beautiful way…
+Most buildings that are Brutalist in style were made in the ’70s.
+This grey, raw concrete effect is not for everyone’s tastes, but I believe there are some amazing buildings to see that capture the style in a beautiful way…

 10 – California, USA

-The shine off all the windows looks amazing against the cold browns and grays of the exposed concrete.
+The shine off all the windows looks amazing against the cold browns and greys of the exposed concrete.

 9 – Pyongyang, North Korea